hinaabbaskhan/top-10-flutter-widgets/README.md

 # top_10_flutter_widgets

-A new Flutter project.
+ A Flutter project for practicing commonly used widgets.

-## Getting Started
+### Getting Started

 This project is a starting point for a Flutter application.